Fran6nd/c_geometry/README.md

 * Make more demos.
 * Get angle between segs/lines if intersections.
 * Use triangles to create a polygon object by intersecting triangles.

+## Questions
+Feel free to answer :)
+* Is it better to include the intersection type into the instersection struct or to return it?